restlet/restlet.github.io/documentation/user-guide/2.5/introduction/features.md

 - Integration with [Apache FileUpload](http://jakarta.apache.org/commons/fileupload/) to support multi-part forms and easily handle large file uploads from browsers to support multi-part forms and easily handle large file uploads from browsers
 - Transformer filter to easily apply XSLT stylesheets on XML representations.
 It is based on JDK's built-in XSLT engine.
-- Extensible set of core representations based on NIO readable or writable channels, BIO input or output streams.
+- Extensible set of core representations based on BIO input or output streams.
 - Support for Atom and JSON standards.
 - Integration with [Apache Lucene Tika](http://lucene.apache.org/tika/) to support metadata extraction from any representation.

 # Flexible configuration

 - Complete configuration possible in Java via the Restlet API
-- Configuration possible via Restlet XML and WADL files
-- Implementation of the JAX-RS 1.1 standard API (based on JSR-311).
+- Extensive integration with popular Spring Framework.
 - Deployment as native services is possible and illustrated using the powerful [Java Service Wrapper](http://wrapper.tanukisoftware.org/).
-- Extensive integration with popular Spring Framework.
-- Deployment to Oracle 11g embedded JVM supported by special extension.

 # Security

 - Supports HTTP Basic and Digest authentication (client and server side)
 - Supports HTTPS (HTTP over SSL)
-- Supports OAuth 2.0 authentication (preview mode)
 - Supports Amazon S3 authentication
 - Supports Microsoft Shared Key and Shared Key Lite authentication (client side)
 - Supports SMTPS (SMTP over SSL) and SMTP-STARTTLS